Home

 This is a Gentle Return to Restoration, One Steady Step at a Time

-Flourishing Hope Counseling offers expert online therapy for adults across Texas, healing from narcissistic abuse, relational trauma, grief, PTSD, betrayal, and marriage concerns.
+Flourishing Hope Counseling offers specialized online therapy across Texas for adults healing from narcissistic abuse, trauma, betrayal, grief, and relationship wounds.

+Through trauma-informed support, we help you move out of constant alertness and self-doubt toward steadier self-trust and clearer next steps.
 You don’t have to relive everything to begin.
-We help you move out of constant alertness and self-doubt toward steadier self-trust and clearer next steps.

 What healing often begins to change